royalrangers-ck/rr-docker/README.md

 # Royal Rangers [Docker stack]

-Docker-based stack for Royal-Rangers environment.
-You can set up all the environment running only one single command.
+Set up an environment running only one command.

 ## Prerequisites